ghislainv/deforestation-maps-Mada/manuscript/coverletter/coverletter3.md

 **The authors propose here a substantially improved and revised version of their former study.
 Such as in the original version, the paper studies long-term deforestation at national scale in Madagascar.
 On top of calculating updated values of forest cover and depicting fragmentation, the study proposes a methodology to compare and adapt past results/maps with today up-to-date data image processing.
 This is particularly interesting as it can serve as an example of workflow for developing countries that have often to deal with multiple reference data when it comes to monitor forest resources.
 Therefore, in addition of its direct value for Madagascar, the model-role that this study can play is very important for forest conservation in general (outside Madagascar).
 This might be a bit more highlighted in the Title and/or in the abstract.**

-We have added a sentence in the abstract to underline that the approach we have developped in Madagascar can be used in other developing countries with tropical forest.
+We have added a sentence in the abstract to underline that the approach we have developed in Madagascar can be used in other developing countries with tropical forest.

 **Concerning my former remarks about fragmentation and the Riiters approach.
 The authors have now better defined what fragmentation is, they developed a better methodology to quantify it, and they developed a better discussion about the methods and the results.
 Abandoning the classical Riiters approach for a less disputable one (with a larger window and with clear bins of tree cover) is a clear improvement of the document.
 In that sense, I consider that my former main comments have been addressed.**